l4d/21/README.md

 ## Install
 1. Use gcfscape and extract your pak01_dir.vpk to your ../left 4 dead/left 4 dead/ directory
 2. Rename pak01_dir to pak01_dirz
-3. Extract contents to ../left 4 dead/
+3. Download and extract contents to ../left 4 dead/
+4. When prompted, select yes to overwrite

 ## Customization
 ##### Customizing your Theme Color